 Introduction

-This application note is intended as a guide for porting an EVE Screen Designer (ESD) 4.10 exported project to an application on FreeRTOS, run on ARM Cortex-M4 based MCU platform, for example an STM32L476 Discovery board.
-In this document, an ESD 4.10 exported example project “EvChargePoint” and STM32L476 Discovery are used to showcase the porting procedure.
-Readers are expected to have the knowledge of ESD 4.10 as well as STM32.
+This application note is intended as a guide for porting an EVE Screen Designer (ESD) 4.10 project to an ARM Cortex-M4 based MCU platform running FreeRTOS.
+In the example, an STM32L476 Discovery board is used a target module.

+ESD 4.15 contains a large number of example projects.
+In this note the example “EvChargePoint” is exported and modified to work on an STM32L476 Discovery board.

+The procedure for porting to a new platform is described and explained.
+For this note, readers are expected to have the knowledge of ESD 4.15 as well as the STM32 development tools.